 Vajrasana Pagoda is the type that has a grand base, on which build five pagodas to represent the Five Great Buddhas.

-The layout of these five pagodas, with a big one in the middle and four smaller ones in four directions, has been stable.
+The layout of these five, with a big one in the middle and four smaller ones in four directions, has been stable.

 However, the architectural styles of Vajrasana Pagodas in China are not regulated, some would have more than one style on the same base.

-Pagodas of Zhenjue Temple in Beijing, The Oldest Extant Vajrasana Pagoda or Jingang Baozuo Ta in China, Picture from Yan Xia.
+Pagodas of Zhenjue Temple in Beijing, The Oldest Surviving Vajrasana Pagoda or Jingang Baozuo Ta in China, Picture from Yan Xia.

 Street Pagoda and Doorway Pagoda

-Street Pagoda or Guojie Ta, Doorway Pagoda or Ta Men, are pagodas built on top of doorways, which sometimes are located on busy streets.
+Street Pagoda or Guojie Ta, Doorway Pagoda or Ta Men, are those built on top of doorways, which sometimes are located on busy streets.

 Every time a person passes through these doorways, it represents he or she worshiped the sacred pagodas once.